vincmazet/bip/_sources/compression/lossless.md

 A 3 × 3 image.
 ```

-By reading the image column after column, we see 3 pixels with intensity 0, 4 pixels with intensity 255, and 2 pixels with intensity 128.
+We see 3 pixels with intensity 0, 4 pixels with intensity 255, and 2 pixels with intensity 128.
 Thus the image is encoded in RLE with only 6 bytes:

 $$